timsutton/python-macadmin-tools/README.md

 ## Munki and ecosystem
 * [Munki project](https://github.com/munki/munki) - Managed software installations for Mac clients.
 Supports all popular software distribution formats.
 * [MunkiWebAdmin](https://github.com/munki/munkiwebadmin) - A Django-based reporting app for Munki - support for licensing, manifest editing.
+* [munki-trello](https://github.com/pebbleit/munki-trello) - A script that utilises a Trello board to manage the promotion of Munki items through development to testing to production catalogs.
 * [Sal](https://github.com/salsoftware/sal) - Another Django-based reporting app for Munki, integrates with Facter facts on clients.
 * [Simian](https://github.com/google/simian) - Custom Munki service based on GAE, by Google.
+* [TweetCatalogUpdates](https://github.com/binkleybloom/tweetCatalogUpdates) - Python script that watches for catalog changes in your munki respository, and tweets them.

 ## Servers